sandan/mentalhues.github.io/CONTRIBUTING.md

 4. Submit a [pull request](https://help.github.com/articles/creating-a-pull-request/).

 A member of the Core Contributors will review your changes, have a bit of discussion and hopefully merge them in!
 You don't have to be ready to merge to make a pull request!
 We encourage you to submit a pull request as early as you want to.
 They help us to keep track of progress and help you to get earlier feedback.
+## Attribution
+This Contributing Guidelines is adapted from the Contributing Guidelines developed by [Isla Staden](https://github.com/Islast) for the [Brain Networks in Python](https://github.com/Islast/BrainNetworksInPython) and written by [Erin Cole.](https://github.com/erindcole)